dominiccoey/essays/elbo/index.md

 Because of the latent variable structure we can easily generate new samples from the model we fit—simply draw $Z$ from $N(0,I)$, and then $X \mid Z = z$ from $N(\mu(z;\theta), \Sigma(z;\theta))$.

 #### Diffusion Models
-Unlike variational autoencoders, we the encoding process has no unknown parameters, and involves iteratively adding noise with known variance to the input data.
+Unlike VAEs, we the encoding process has no unknown parameters, and involves iteratively adding noise with known variance to the input data.
 This means that $q_\phi ( z \mid x)$ can be treated as fixed throughout, with no unknown parameters.
 The goal is instead to learn the decoder, which turns $z$ into $x$.
 In more detail:

 - **Encoder**, $x \to z$: the latent variable $z$ is a _sequence_ $z_1,\ldots,z_T$, which adds progressively more noise to the starting data $x$.
 We start with $z_1 = \sqrt{1 - \beta_1} x + \sqrt{\beta_1} \varepsilon_1$ and continue iterating $z_t = \sqrt{1 - \beta_t} z_{t - 1} + \sqrt{\beta_t} \varepsilon_t$, for $t>1$ and a known sequence $\beta_1,\ldots,\beta_T$.
 The noise terms $\varepsilon_t$ are independent $N(0,I)$.
 As $T \to \infty$, all this added noise means $z_T$'s distribution becomes close to $N(0,I)$.

 - **Decoder**, $z \to x$: we model $p_\theta(z_{t-1} \mid z_t)$ as normally distributed.
 Then we rewrite $p_\theta(x, z)$ in the ELBO as $p(z_T) \left[ \prod_{t = 2}^T p_\theta(z_{t-1} \mid z_t) \right] p_\theta(x \mid z_1)$, and maximize the ELBO with respect to $\theta$ (because $z_T$ is treated as being $N(0,I)$ distributed, it is not parameterized by $\theta$).

-As with variational autoencoders, generating new samples is easy once the decoder is learned, as we have the distributions of $Z$ and $X \mid Z$.
+As with VAEs, generating new samples is easy once the decoder is learned, as we have the distributions of $Z$ and $X \mid Z$.

 ### Statistics
 #### The EM algorithm